A N N H O L Y O K E . O R G | A M E T H O D O L O G I C A L C A T A L O G U E O F W O R K S

 THE HOUSE OF FAME, five montages, each 100 x 70 cm, 1984.

-Mathematically, these figures are the only possible “perfect” geometric bodies in three dimensions: bodies, that is, all of whose faces and vertices are identical and which can contain a sphere that touches the center of each of its faces and itself be inscribed within a sphere that it touches all of its vertices.
+Mathematically, these figures are the only possible “perfect” geometric bodies in three dimensions: bodies, that is, all of whose faces and vertices are identical and which can contain a sphere that touches the center of each of its faces and itself be inscribed within a sphere that it touches with all of its vertices.
 The cube is, of course, formed from six squares ; a tetrahedron has four equilateral triangular faces, an octahedron eight, and an icosahedron twenty-one ; while the dodecahedron is constructed from twelve pentagons.